Q: What is AWS OpsWorks?

 Q: What kinds of applications are supported by AWS OpsWorks?

 AWS OpsWorks supports a wide variety of application architectures, from simple web applications to highly complex custom applications.
-You simply select from our pre-built layers or build your own layer.
-OpsWorks includes several built-in layers that support standard application frameworks:

 Q: How can I access AWS OpsWorks?

 AWS OpsWorks is available through the AWS Management Console, AWS SDKs, and the AWS Command Line Interface.

 Q: What regions does AWS OpsWorks support?